Vedder Thinking | Articles Recent Decisions Support More Employee-Friendly Interpretation of SOX

 It is unclear if other circuit courts of appeals will follow suit, but one thing is certain – publicly-held corporations must think carefully before taking action against an employee who alleges company wrongdoing.
 Companies should review existing reporting and disclosure policies, as well as their retaliation policies.
 Internal reporting should be encouraged, and companies should provide employees with multiple avenues of complaint.
 Finally, employers should train managers to be sensitive to employee comments that might later be considered complaints.

-If you have any questions regarding the impact of these decisions on your business or the role of your supervisors, please call Ayse Kuzucuoglu at +1 (415) 749 9512 or any other Vedder Price attorney with whom you have worked.
+If you have any questions regarding the impact of these decisions on your business or the role of your supervisors, please call Heather M. Sager +1 (415) 749 9510 or any Vedder Price attorney with whom you have worked.